Q. What business courses are available?

 Q. What kind of visa is required to attend the IIB?

-A. SUNY New Paltz will issue you the required DS-2019 to obtain a J-1 Intern visa at your local consulate or embassy.
+A. SUNY New Paltz will issue you the required exchange documents to obtain a J-1 Intern visa at your local consulate or embassy.
 Visit the visa information page for more details.

 Q. Do I need health insurance?

 A. Health insurance is mandatory and is included in the program fee.

 Q. What kind of health care is available?

 A. There is a health center on campus which will take care of routine health problems.
 In more serious cases, local doctors can be used.
 If a student needs hospitalization, a local hospital will be used.
 The health insurance covers all these types of care, although copayments may be required.
 If a student needs to see a dentist, a local dentist will be recommended, but the SUNY health insurance does not include dental benefits.

 Q. What kind of immunizations must I have to enter the United States?

 A. Visit the Health Center website for more information.

 Q. Will there be an orientation to SUNY New Paltz after I arrive?